Living with HIV

 • Mental health refers to a person's overall emotional, psychological, and social well-being.
 Good mental health helps people make healthy choices, reach personal goals, develop healthy relationships, and cope with stress.

-• People with HIV have a higher risk for some mental health conditions than people who do not have HIV.
+• People with HIV have a higher risk for some mental health conditions than people who do not have HIV, making mental health especially important.

-• Mental health conditions are treatable, and people with mental health problems can recover.
+• Mental health conditions are treatable, and people with mental health conditions can recover.

 • What is mental health?

 A person can have poor mental health and not have a diagnosed mental illness.
-Likewise, a person with a mental illness can still enjoy mental well-being.
+Likewise, a person with a mental illness can still enjoy good mental well-being.
+While there are some differences between poor mental health and mental illnesses, they will be referred to collectively as mental health conditions throughout this fact sheet.

-If you are living with HIV, it is important to take care of both your physical health and your mental health.
+If you are living with HIV, it is important to take care of both your physical and mental health.

 • Are people with HIV at risk for mental health conditions?

-Anyone can have mental health problems.
 Mental health conditions are common in the United States.
-According to the National Institute of Mental Health (NIMH), in 2019, about one in five American adults experienced a mental health issue.
+Anyone can experience poor mental health or a mental health illness.
+According to the National Institute of Mental Health (NIMH), about one in five American adults lived with a mental illness in 2021.

-People with HIV are at high risk of some mental health conditions because of the stress associated with living with HIV.
-For example, people living with HIV are twice as likely to have depression as people who do not have HIV.
+People with HIV are at high risk of some mental health conditions because of HIV-related stress.
+For example, people with HIV are twice as likely to have depression as people who do not have HIV.

-It is important to remember that mental health conditions are treatable and that people who have mental health problems can recover.
+It is important to remember that mental health conditions are treatable and that people can recover from poor mental health.

-• What can cause mental health problems in people with HIV?
+• What can cause mental health conditions in people with HIV?

-The following factors can increase the risk of mental health problems in anyone:
+The following factors can increase the risk of mental health conditions in anyone, including people without HIV:

 • Major life changes, such as the death of a loved one or the loss of a job